Warning: This Interview Contains (Sorta’) Explicit (Well, More Like Immature and Silly) Content

 GNN: So, you got a kick out of messing with people live?

 JB: That’s what really got me going.
 I love s*** like that.
 But as far as– and I like doing pranks.
 I tell the story for many, many moons.
 For example, my sister had a life-sized doll.
 I say the thing was like five feet tall.
-I put my football uniform on the doll: helmet, jersey, pants, the shoulder pads, the whole nine yards.
+I put my football uniform on the doll: helmet, jersey, pants, shoulder pads, the whole nine yards.
 And back in the day is like 1969…’70.
 I lived in Astoria, Queens in these tenement buildings.
-And they were three stories high and they had a little four-foot high chain link fence on the top.
+And they were three stories high and they had a little four-foot-high chain link fence on the top.
 So, I dressed up my sister’s doll and I took it up to the roof.
 And you look off the side of the building and the street is right there.
-It was Crescent Street, Twenty Fifth Street, Crescent Street.
+It was Crescent Street, Twenty-Fifth Street, Crescent Street.
 And the street’s literally right there.
 So, sidewalk and then the street and then the parked cars.
 So, I would wait for a car to come flying up the block and I would take this dummy with the football equipment on it, and I would fire it.
 I’d throw it off the roof.
 And back in those days, in the summertime, I mean, you had a lot of people that were hanging out, playing cards or they’d be roller skating or whatever.
 And I would throw the dummy off the roof and you’d hear the dummy…literally the helmet…hit the street and then you’d hear the car and the car would skid and f***ing hit the dummy, and everybody on the block would be screaming and yelling, “Oh, my God”.
 People would be coming, running from everywhere.
 They thought somebody jumped off the roof.

 And that’s the kind of stuff.
-I mean, even at the risk of getting a terrible ass whipping, my father, he wouldn’t think twice taking the belt off and tanning in my ass.
+I mean, even at the risk of getting a terrible ass whipping, my father, wouldn’t think twice about taking the belt off and tanning in my ass.
 But I was just the kind of kid that that’s the kind of s*** that, really, I loved to do.
 So, people still to this day talk about that.
 That’s back in the late 60s.
 So that’s the kind of s*** that I enjoy.

 GNN: That was a hell of an answer!
 I always ask about when people get into what they’re “famous” for because some people don’t learn their craft until later in life.
 I didn’t want to assume that you say, ‘Yeah, I was four years old and I’ve been doing prank calls ever since.'”
 So, you’re doing these pranks.
 You’re in school…what were you interested in at that point?
 Were you a good student or trying to be a performer or an athlete?

 JB: I was very athletic.
 I ran track throughout high school.
 I did gymnastics when I was in grammar school in Queens.
 I was in gymnastics.
 So, I was very physically in tune.
 All my life I’ve been into that whole aspect.
 I played football.
 Sports was always part of my life, as well as automobile racing and racing cars and doing things of that nature.
 That’s the big deal in my house with my brothers.
-And there’s four boys and we’ve got one sister.
+And there are four boys and we’ve got one sister.
 And we have always been about racing.
 And one of my brothers actually drove for the Richard Petty Racing School-, which is very, very cool.
 It’s just different.
 Everybody’s different.
 Everybody has their own little thing.

 GNN: Sure.
 Sure.
 So, when were the seeds of The Jerky Boys planted?
 When did that whole thing come about?